liferay-design/liferay.design/src/markdown/team/hanaoka-paul.md

 ### Advice for ambitious designers?

+Invest time in craft, [commit to doing things right](https://thenextweb.com/apple/2011/10/24/steve-jobs-obsession-with-the-quality-of-the-things-unseen/).

 Don't say no to anything, take on challenges and things that will make you uncomfortable.
-Invest time in craft.

 Don't make excuses &mdash; everybody is busy, people make time for what is important to them.